 Physiological needs, cultural environment, and social changes, such as reduced daytime napping and school routines, mean that the amount of sleep children get progressively decreases into adolescence.

-Research about alertness, sleep-wake cycles, hormones, and circadian rhythms indicates that adolescents, as determined by puberty rather than only age in years, need up to 10 hours of sleep every night.
+Research about alertness, sleep-wake cycles, hormones, and circadian rhythms indicates that adolescents, as determined by puberty rather than only age in years, need

 The following tips may help promote sleep during pregnancy:

 - Sleep whenever and wherever possible.

 - Sleep on the left side to improve the flow of blood and nutrients to the fetus.

 - Drink less fluid before bed and, if woken, go to the toilet at night.

 - Reduce sleep disturbance by avoiding putting on bright lights.

 We need sleep to feel rested and to function in our daily lives.
 We know that sleep loss can have serious consequences, but exactly why we sleep is not fully understood.

 Studies of the effects of sleep deprivation show that a lack of sleep can affect our: